Watch Taking a Sledgehammer to Bottlenecks 🎥 as Ruth & Steph show how AI actually fixes margins.

 BS EN 1090 and NSSS Compliance: Stop Drowning in Structural Steel Paperwork

-What they all have in common and what nobody talks about enough is the mountain of mill certificate paperwork they generate.
+BS EN 1090 and the National Structural Steelwork Specification (NSSS) require traceable, auditable mill certificate records from every structural steel fabricator working on UK building projects.
+The standards dictate what you build, how you document it, and what happens when an auditor shows up.
+What they all have in common — and what nobody talks about enough — is the mountain of mill certificate paperwork they generate.
 Traceability from mill to site.
 EN 10204 test reports matched to every element.
 Audit records that have to survive for years.
-All of it sitting in a folder called “certs”, somewhere on a shared drive, managed by someone who has better things to do with their time.

 GoSmarter’s MillCert Reader was built for exactly this situation.
 Here is what the standards actually require, where the manual process breaks down, and how automation fixes it.